JBlitzar/hairtag/firmware/README.md

 ## Licensing

-I stole both of these repositories, patched them so that they worked, and put them together.
+I did not write this myself.
+I copied these two repositories, patched them so that they worked, and put them together.

+Thank you, @biemster, @timbeh, and of course seemoo lab.

 https://github.com/biemster/FindMy